sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 Whenever your login service decides that login with that user was successful, your login service must make a REST call to `https://riskid.cloud.sorbay.com/rest/loginok` to signal that to the sorbay_risk service.
-Only then does the sorbay_risk service stores the gathered attributes from the latest login attempt in its datastore for future risk score evaluations.
+Only then does the sorbay_risk service store the gathered attributes from the latest login attempt in its datastore for future risk score evaluations.

 **13. ok**